rudymatela/fitspec/black/README.md

 You will also need [llcheck] to run this.
 Later sections describe the ways you can install it.
-You should clone the [llcheck] repository preferentially on the same folder as the [fitspec] repository:
+You should clone the [llcheck] repository:

 	git clone ssh://git@github.com/rudymatela/llcheck

 ### Via Cabal

+*If you don't want to use Cabal, you can skip to the next section*

 A [cabal file] is provided.
 If you would like to use cabal sandboxes, install [llcheck] like this: